Updated: 11/13/2018 by Computer Hope

 SO-DIMM, which is short for small outline dual in-line memory module, is available in both a 72-pin and 144-pin configuration.
 SO-DIMMs are commonly utilized in laptop computers.
 Below is an example picture of a 4 GB SODIMM memory stick from Crucial.

-Some of the advantages DIMMs have over SIMMs
+Advantages DIMMs have over SIMMs

 - DIMMs have separate contacts on each side of the board, which provides twice as much data as a single SIMM.